SpencerCooley/context-wrangler/README.md

 ---

-## Making the Tool's Instructions Persistent (One-Time Setup)

-To avoid having to explain the `context-wrangler` tool to the Gemini assistant in every new session, you can use the assistant's `save_memory` tool to make the instructions permanent.
-This will store the tool's manifest in the assistant's long-term memory.

-### 1. The "Manifest"

-A file named `manifest.md` is included in this project.
-It contains a clear, concise explanation of what `context-wrangler` is, what its commands are, and how the assistant should use it.

-### 2. The One-Time Command

-In a Gemini CLI session, after you have set up the `context-wrangler` tool, give the assistant the following prompt.
-The assistant will read the manifest file and then use its `save_memory` tool to remember the instructions forever.

-**Example Prompt:**
-> "I have created a tool called `context-wrangler` that I want you to use for session context.
-Please read the file at `/path/to/your/projects/context-wrangler/manifest.md`, and then use your `save_memory` tool to remember its contents as 'Instructions for using the context-wrangler tool'."

-*Note: Make sure to replace `/path/to/your/projects/` with the actual absolute path to your project directory.*

-### 3. Future Usage

-Once you have completed the one-time setup, in any future session, you can simply say:

-> "Let's get started.
-Please recall how to use the `context-wrangler` tool and load our last session."

-The assistant will then access its saved memory, understand how to use the tool, and proceed to load your context from Redis.
-You will not need to explain the tool again.

----

-## How to Use with Gemini CLI (Manual Approach)
+## How to Use with an AI Agent

-If you choose not to use the `save_memory` feature, you will need to teach the assistant how to use the tool at the start of each session.

 ### 1. Teach Your Assistant

-The first time you use this in a session, you should provide the Gemini assistant with the contents of `manifest.md`.
+The first time you use this in a session, you should provide the AI agent with the contents of `manifest.md`.
 This file tells the assistant what the tool is, what commands it has, and how to use them.

 You can do this by saying:
 > "I've created a command-line tool called `context-wrangler` for you to save and load our session context.
 Here is the manifest that explains how to use it:"